ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 #.
 Implement an objective basis for code review

-To ensure program homogeneity and code stability, be sure to follow the guidelines presented in the subsequent sections.
+To ensure program homogeneity and code stability, be sure to follow the guidelines presented herein.

 PyAEDT Python Coding Guidelines
 -------------------------------
 The following sections summarize the key points from `PEP8
 <https://www.python.org/dev/peps/pep-0008/>`_ and how they apply to
-PyAEDT or any other PyAnsys module.
+PyAEDT and other PyAnsys modules.
 PyAnsys libraries will attempt to be consistent in style and formatting with the "big three" data science
 libraries: `numpy <https://numpy.org/>`_, `scipy
 <https://www.scipy.org/>`_, and `pandas <https://pandas.pydata.org/>`_.